PatrykSitko/node-system-path-db-es6/README.md

    The path argument by default returns an empty string.
    <br>
-   As the structure variable accessed trough the SystemPathDB instance is the root path of the structure.
+   As the structure variable accessed via the SystemPathDB instance is the root path of the structure.

    - getDatabaseStructure (typeof function)